No prices found through our partners. Please contact the business directly or check some of our recommended alternatives.

 Travel Blogs from Tilcara

-1am ish, waking me up and then by 6.30am the banging around in the kitchen forced me up – excitable people banging around before their early tour.
+Unfortunately some local guy was shouting his mouth off at 1am ish, waking me up, and by 6.30am the banging around in the kitchen forced me up – excitable people banging around before their early tour.

-especially the hostel owner who didn’t care the “walls” were 6mm ply or that ...
+Of course, they were totally unsympathetic to my plight, especially the hostel owner who didn’t care the “walls” were 6mm ply or that ...